-Inherently Lethal
+Inherently lethal

-Animal Aid's view is that the Grand National race itself, and other races on the course, should be banned.
+Animal Aid is against horse racing and views the Grand National race itself, and other races on the course, as abhorrent and considers that they should be banned.
 However, in the immediate future, further changes should be made because of the inherent dangers on the course in its design and race conditions.
 This would go some way to reducing the horse injury and death rates.

-Reducing the Risks:
+Reducing the risks:

-- 1. Reduce the number of horses who race from 40 to fewer than 30.
-The Grand National's mean number of runners from 1839 until 1999 was 29. - 2.
-Remove the Starting Tape.
+1. Reduce the number of horses who race from 40 to fewer than 30.
+The Grand National's mean number of runners from 1839 until 1999 was 29.

+2. Remove the Starting Tape.
 This would stop anxious horses becoming caught up in the tape.
 It would also stop repeated false starts (another cause of anxiety in horses) due to jockeys lining up too close to the tape.
-Since the 2013 race, the Starting Tape has been moved, but Animal Aid would still like to see it removed completely. - 3.
-Remove Becher's Brook and Canal Turn Fences.
+Since the 2013 race, the Starting Tape has been moved, but Animal Aid would still like to see it removed completely.

+3. Remove Becher's Brook and Canal Turn Fences.
 The dangers of the fences are evident.
-Despite changes over the years, no adjustment has had a significant impact on these fence's attrition rate. - 4.
-Remove the drop element on fences.
-The ground on the landing side of fences should never be lower than on the take-off side. - 5.
-Reduce the distance of the race from four miles and a quarter.
-The race distance has been shorter during its history.
+Despite changes over the years, no adjustment has had a significant impact on these fences' attrition rates.

+4. Remove the drop element on fences.
+The ground on the landing side of fences should never be lower than on the take-off side.

+5. Reduce the distance of the race from four miles and a quarter.
+The race distance has been shorter during its history and four miles maximum would still be stamina-sapping for any horse to race over.

-- 6. The use of out riders to catch loose horses who have become separated from the field. - 7.
-Horses who get loose before the start of the race should be withdrawn as a mandatory procedure.
+6. Use outriders to catch loose horses who have become separated from the field.

+7. Withdraw horses who get loose before the start of the race.
 Synchronised was loose minutes before the start of the 2012 Grand National.
 Despite reportedly having a veterinary inspection, both he and his fallen rider, AP McCoy, would have been shaken up, and this is likely to have had a negative effect during the race.